JulianFechner/scripts-useful-commands/README.md

 A collection of scripts and useful commands, very much a WIP.

+# ovpn.sh
+Connect to HTB/THM network, through OVPN with supplied profile.

 ## ufw-box-rule.sh
-I use this script for a ufw firewall rule on HTB/THM boxes.
+Used for ufw firewall rule on HTB/THM network, for connecting to boxes.

 ## practice-exams.py
 Adds files for going through [Professor Messer's](https://www.professormesser.com/) practice exams.